stevfu/CACC-RL/README.md

 ## Results

-On stable-baselines3 using TD3, after ~5M training steps on laptop 1650Ti-MaxQ:
+On stable-baselines3 using TD3, after 3000 episodes on laptop 1650Ti-MaxQ:

 ![followCar](trained_agent/td3_followCar_v1_2.gif)

 ## Changelog
-Version 0: Creation of initial designs and files Version 1: Heavy rework on environment, with updated kinematics, reward and training conditions
+Version 0: Creation of initial designs and files

+Version 1: Heavy rework on environment, with updated kinematics, reward and training conditions